jmpre28/read-me-generator/README.md

 # Read-Me-Generator

 This project uses Node.js to generate a quality README.md file for a user and their project.
-Inquirer package is used to gather the any and all relevant information for the creatin of the file.
+Inquirer package is used to gather any and all relevant information for the creation of the file.

 ### User Story